Azure/azure-sdk/docs/android/implementation.md

 ## Library considerations

+### TODO: Revisit min API level

-Android Java developers need to concern themselves with the runtime environment they are running in.
+Android developers need to concern themselves with the runtime environment they are running in.
 The Android ecosystem is fragmented, with a wide variety of runtimes deployed.

 {% include requirement/MUST id="android-library-sync-support" %} support API level 21 and later (Android 5.0 Lollipop).

-{% include requirement/MUST id="android-library-async-support" %} support async HTTP at API level 21.

-{% include requirement/MUST id="android-library-separate-libraries" %} release separate client libraries for sync and async versions.

 There are two settings that are of concern when discussing the minimum API level to choose:

 1. The minimum API level that Google supports.
 2. The reach of selecting a particular API level.

-We require the minimum API level that Google supports that reaches 90% of Android devices (as listed on the [Android distribution dashboard](https://developer.android.com/about/dashboards/)).
+We require the minimum API level that Google supports that reaches at least 90% of Android devices (as listed on the [Android distribution dashboard](https://developer.android.com/about/dashboards/)).
 This is currently API level 21.

-{% include requirement/MUST id="android-library-target-sdk-version" %} set the `targetSdkVersion` to be API level 26.
+{% include requirement/MUST id="android-library-target-sdk-version" %} set the `targetSdkVersion` to be API level 26 or higher.

 As of November 2018, all existing apps are required to target API level 26 or higher.
 For more information, see [Improving app security and performance on Google Play for years to come](https://android-developers.googleblog.com/2017/12/improving-app-security-and-performance.html).

 {% include requirement/MUST id="android-library-max-sdk-version" %} set the `maxSdkVersion` to be the latest API level that you have run tests on.
 This should be the latest API level that is supported by Google at the point at which the SDK is released.

+{% include requirement/MUST id="android-library-java-lang" %} write client libraries in Java.
+This avoids forcing customers to depend on the Kotlin runtime in their applications.

-{% include requirement/MUST id="android-library-java-version" %} use Java 7, with the following Java 8 features:
+{% include requirement/MUST id="android-library-java-version" %} write client libraries using Java 8 syntax.
+Java 8 syntax constructs will be down-leveled using [Java 8 language feature desugaring](https://developer.android.com/studio/write/java8-support#supported_features) provided by Android Gradle Plugin 3.0.0+.
+This includes use of the following Java 8 language features:

 * Lambda expressions
 * Method references